ATV Ensenada: Best ATV Tours, Prices, Safety & What to Expect

 One important detail that many travelers overlook is insurance.
 Most travel insurance policies do not cover ATV-related incidents, so it’s important to be aware of that before riding.
 Some companies may include limited coverage as part of their service, particularly during transportation, but this varies depending on the operator.

-In terms of actual risk, serious accidents are extremely rare.
+In terms of actual risk, accidents are extremely rare.
 Most issues are minor, such as small scrapes or cosmetic damage to the vehicle.
 In some cases, riders may be responsible for covering minor repairs, but these situations are typically the result of careless driving rather than normal use.

 The Truth About Beach ATV Riding in Ensenada